60 CREDIT STANDARD PROJECT - 2017/8

 Expected prior learning: Appropriate background knowledge related to the project topic.

 Module purpose: This is an individual student project module giving each student an opportunity to gain realistic experience in developing a solution to a problem from its inception to a demonstrable result.
-It provides a framework as well as vehicle for exercising all key aspects of project work, from project specification, through literature and technology research, leading to project planning, as well as design and implementation, culminating in performance assessment, project demonstration, and project evaluation.
-It also provides a scope for gaining practical experience in project management, project reporting and project presentation.
+It provides a framework as well as vehicle for exercising all key aspects of project work, from project specification, through literature and technology research, leading to project planning, problem solving as well as design and implementation, culminating in performance assessment, project demonstration, and project evaluation.
+It also provides a scope for gaining practical experience ininterpersonal skills, use of IT, project management, project reporting and project presentation.
 The project can be either of engineering design nature or have a research flavour.

 |Experience of applying knowledge gained during the course to a particular theoretical or practical problem.||C|